williamhorning/lightning/readme.md

 # lightning - a chatbot

+> [!NOTE]
+> This branch contains the next version of lightning, currently `0.8.0-alpha.1`,
+> and reflects active development.
+To see the latest stable version, go to the
+> `main` branch.

 - **Connecting Communities**: bridges many popular messaging apps
 - **Extensible**: support for messaging apps provided by plugins which can be enabled/disabled by the user